joinpursuit/AC_4_Web/units/html/lessons/events/event_update.md

   ```
  </details>

  3. Now add an event listener to button.
-The event should be 'click', the callback shoud be a function that logs "clicked!" to the console.
+The event should be 'click', the callback should be a function that logs "clicked!" to the console.

   <details>
   <summary>